 - Your application will be assessed according to the academic entry requirements for your chosen award.

-- If the ISO is satisfied that you are a Genuine Temporary Entrant, you will be issued with an Offer Letter and Student Agreement.
+- If the ISO is satisfied that you are academically eligible and are a Genuine Temporary Entrant, you will be issued with an Offer Letter and Student Agreement.

-- You will need to sign and return this Letter of Offer and pay the first semester’s fees.
+- You will need to sign and return this agreement and pay the first semester’s fees.
 You will also need to declare that you have arranged Overseas Healthcare Cover (OSHC)

 Complete applications must be received a minimum of 15 business days before the enrolment date of the first course in the applicant’s package.
 Applications received less than 15 days before the enrolment date will not be considered for the intended start date and will be required to defer their studies to the next practicable start date.

-International Students - Streamlined Visa Processing (SVP)From 22 March 2014 Alphacrucis (AC) is an approved participant in the SVP program for Higher Education providers.
+Streamlined Visa Processing (SVP)From 22 March 2014 Alphacrucis (AC) is an approved participant in the SVP program for Higher Education providers.
 SVP simplifies the student visa assessment process so that students with a Confirmation of Enrolment (CoE) for an eligible course at a participating Higher Education provider such as AC will generally have reduced evidentiary requirements when applying for a student visa.
 This is because, regardless of their country of origin, students studying with an SVP approved provider are assessed as though they are a lower migration risk.
-Students will still have to meet requirements in regard to English-language proficiency and financial capacity, and will have to demonstrate that they are a Genuine Temporary Entrant (GTE).